Infection control and patient safety

 Masks contain respiratory secretions when we talk, cough or sneeze, and they offer protection to the person wearing them from other people’s respiratory secretions.

-No mask: A child under the age of two years or anyone who cannot wear a mask
+No mask is required for a child under the age of two years or for anyone who cannot wear a mask.
+For everyone else, please follow the instructions below:

 Without symptoms